tmtsoftware/csw/docs/src/main/commons/command.md

 ### onewayAndMatch
 `CommandService` provides a short-cut called `onewayAndMatch` that combines a `oneway` and a `matcher` and implements much of the boilerplate of the previous example.
-This can be often be used saving code.

 Scala
 :   @@snip [CommandServiceTest.scala](../../../../csw-framework/src/multi-jvm/scala/csw/framework/command/CommandServiceTest.scala) { #onewayAndMatch }